 Automatic updates deployment

 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Automatic updates deployment.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Automatic updates deployment.

 in Moodle 2.4!

 Enabling updates deployment